HRI:UNArts National Campaign for Feeding America

 FeedingAmerica.org and the National Food Bank Network.

-This Thanksgiving and Holiday Season, please join the HRI: Arts Integration Into Education Campaign to Support Local Food Banks and Frontline Service Programs through FeedingAmerica.org, the National Food Bank Network and 13,000 local providers in more than 2,500 counties and cities through the Emergency Food and Shelter National Board Program.
+Please join the HRI: Arts Integration Into Education Campaign to Support Local Food Banks and Frontline Service Programs through FeedingAmerica.org, the National Food Bank Network and 13,000 local providers in more than 2,500 counties and cities through the Emergency Food and Shelter National Board Program.

 2010 marked the 20th year anniversary of work in project development and humanitarian operations for Country Music Association Artist H-II Stephen Michael Apatow.
 Today, the work that began in 133 cities from Washington, DC to San Francisco (TourdeAmerica.com) continues through Humanitarian Resource Institute and the United Nations Arts Initiative